What is social care? How many people deliver social care? How much does social care cost individuals and the state?

 How many people who request social care actually get it?

-Overall, around 43 per cent of people who request support receive some form of service, a further 28 per cent receive advice or signposting, and 29 per cent receive nothing.
+Overall, around 43 per cent of requests for support result in some form of service, a further 26 per cent receive advice or signposting, and 30 per cent receive nothing.

 Are people happy with the quality of care they receive?